 © Windamere Hotel

 Darjeeling in West Bengal isn’t just famous for its eponymous tea.
 This striking city is also in the shadow Kanchenjunga: the world’s third highest mountain, and one of the most beautiful corners of the Himalayas.
 Book a stay at the Windamere Hotel, a charming heritage retreat located on Darjeeling’s Observatory Hill, for some of the area’s best views — you can see Tibet, Bhutan, Nepal, and Sikkim from its crest.
 First founded in the 19th century as a cosy boarding house, this evocative stay is still one of the best mountain hotels in India.

 The Mayfair Darjeeling

-Another superlative Darjeeling stay is the Mayfair: a 50-room heritage hotel with ample old-world charm.
-It can be tempting to relax within the hotel’s colourful environs: its Mayfair Spa is among the city’s finest, its Family Rooms are equipped with fireplaces and warm wood panelling, and its atmospheric Douglas Bar evokes a Darjeeling of the British Raj.
+Another superlative Darjeeling vacation stay is the Mayfair: a 50-room heritage hotel with ample old-world charm.
+It can be tempting to relax within the hotel’s colorful environs: its Mayfair Spa is among the city’s finest, its Family Rooms are equipped with fireplaces and warm wood panelling, and its atmospheric Douglas Bar evokes a Darjeeling of the British Raj.
 But don’t forget to venture outdoors, too.
 Thanks to its hilly location, the Mayfair is perfectly situated for sightseeing.